kwebio/kweb-docs/dom.rst

       li().text("Two")
     }

-However we can also use the `new {}` function on Elements to add children to a pre-existing Element:
+Alternatively we can use the `new {}` function on Elements to add children to a pre-existing Element:

 .. code-block:: kotlin